jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction.md

 ### The alarm has been cleared

-Take action when the alarm severity returns to Normal.
+Take action when the alarm severity returns to {% include inline_imageClient.html file="icon_alarm_green.png" alt="Normal" %} Normal.
 For more information, see Example Alarm Action Rules.

 ### The alarm has existed for more than…

-Take action when the alarm severity has been other than Normal for a specified period of time.
+Take action when the alarm severity has been other than {% include inline_imageClient.html file="icon_alarm_green.png" alt="Normal" %} Normal for a specified period of time.

 You define the period of time in hours, minutes or days.
 For example, take action when the alarm severity has been other than normal for 5 days.